tbrk/svgtoquiz/svgtoquiz/doc/README.txt

 Patrick Kenny	    While testing found several unicode bugs and unexpected
 		    dependencies and suggested the -only-vice-versa option.
 Tobias Hall	    Spotted bug with Serbia in Blank_map_of_Europe.svg.
-Paul Chivers	    Bugs and feedback using the script on Windows.
+Paul Chivers	    Bugs, feedback and patches for using the script on Windows.